-- 105. Recognising the strength of opposition to our initial proposals in the Borough of Kensington and Chelsea, and the quality of evidence received, our Assistant Commissioners carefully considered the counter proposals received.
-They concluded that the widely supported counter proposal would effectively address the issues raised in representations and present 3a logical solution for the constituencies of Chelsea and Fulham, and Kensington and Bayswater.
-They considered that the proposal of which City of Westminster wards to include in the Kensington-based constituency, Bayswater and Lancaster Gate, would make more sense in terms of community ties than the alternative wards of Knightsbridge & Belgravia and Westbourne.
-They noted the suggestion for splitting Brompton & Hans Town ward and Redcliffe ward, in order to include the Hans Town area in the Chelsea and Fulham constituency, but they concluded that there was insufficient justification for splitting a ward since there was no wider benefit to be gained beyond the immediate location.
-In light of their analysis, the Assistant Commissioners recommended that the more widely supported counter proposal for the constituencies of Chelsea and Fulham, and Kensington and Bayswater, be adopted. - 106.
-Before settling on a recommendation for a constituency joining the City of London with Westminster, our Assistant Commissioners noted the proposal for a constituency that would join the City with parts of Camden and Westminster but as this would involve combining three local authorities in one constituency, and it would not align with their preferred new sub-regions, the Assistant Commissioners did not pursue this approach. - 107.
-Our Assistant Commissioners observed that either Abbey Road ward or Church Street ward - both located directly to the east of the A5 - could be included in their Cities of London and Westminster constituency.
-Most representations supported including Abbey Road ward in a Cities of London and Westminster constituency, and Church Street ward in a Paddington and Kilburn constituency.
-Others included Abbey Road ward in a Paddibngton and Kilburn constituency and Church Street wards in a Cities of London and Westminster constituency. - 108.
+- 491. Recognising the strength of opposition to our initial proposals in the Borough of Kensington and Chelsea, and the quality of evidence received, our Assistant Commissioners carefully considered the counter proposals received.
+They concluded that the widely supported counter proposal would effectively address the issues raised in representations and present a logical solution for the constituencies of Chelsea and Fulham, and Kensington and Bayswater.
+They considered that the proposal to include the City of Westminster wards of Bayswater and Lancaster Gate in the Kensington-based constituency would make more sense in terms of community ties than would the alternative of the wards of Knightsbridge & Belgravia, and Westbourne.
+They noted the suggestion for splitting the Brompton & Hans Town ward and Redcliffe ward, in order to include the Hans Town area in the Chelsea and Fulham constituency, but they concluded that there was insufficient justification for splitting a ward since there was no wider benefit to be gained beyond the immediate location.
+In light of their analysis, the Assistant Commissioners recommended that the more widely supported counter proposal for the constituencies of Chelsea and Fulham, and Kensington and Bayswater, be adopted. - 492.
+Before settling on a recommendation for a constituency joining the City of London with Westminster, our Assistant Commissioners noted the proposal for a constituency that would join the City with parts of Camden and Westminster, but as this would involve combining three local authorities in one constituency, and it would not align with their preferred new sub-regions, the Assistant Commissioners did not pursue this approach. - 493.
+Our Assistant Commissioners observed that either the Abbey Road or Church Street ward both located directly to the east of the A5 could be included in their Cities of London and Westminster constituency.
+Most representations supported including the Abbey Road ward in a Cities of London and Westminster constituency, and Church Street ward in a Paddington and Kilburn constituency.
+Others included the Abbey Road ward in a Paddington and Kilburn constituency and the Church Street ward in a Cities of London and Westminster constituency. - 494.
 Our Assistant Commissioners visited the area to help them decide which was the most appropriate solution for the Abbey Road and Church Street wards.
-Their observations showed that the Church Street ward was somewhat separated from the wards to its north, south, and east by the Grand Union Canal, Marylebone Road, and the Chiltern Main Line.
-In contrast, they observed the shared community of St John's Wood between Abbey Road ward and Regent's Park ward to its east.
-Walking down the A5, the Assistant Commissioners noted that the road narrowed between Church Street ward and Little Venice ward to its west, with increasingly more shops and cafes on either side of the road, and a sense of community 'buzz'.
-The Assistant Commissioners therefore concluded that Church Street ward would fit better with the Paddington and Kilburn constituency, and Abbey Road ward with the Cities of London and Westminster constituency.

-109. They recommended, however, that the Paddington and Kilburn constituency be named Queen's Park and Little Venice, to reflect the community of Queen's Park spanning the Brent-Westminster borough boundary, and to capture an identifiable area of the Westminster part of the constituency.
+Their observations showed that the Church Street ward was somewhat separated from the wards to its north, south, and east by the Grand Union Canal, Marylebone Road, and the Chiltern Main Line railway.
+In contrast, they observed the shared community of St John's Wood between the Abbey Road and Regent's Park wards to its east.
+Walking down the A5, the Assistant Commissioners noted that the road narrowed between the Church Street ward and Little Venice ward to its west, with increasingly more shops and cafes on either side of the road, and a lively sense of community cohesion.
+The Assistant Commissioners therefore concluded that the Church Street ward would fit better with the Paddington and Kilburn constituency, and the Abbey Road ward with the Cities of London and Westminster constituency. - 495.
+They recommended, however, that the Paddington and Kilburn constituency be named Queen's Park and Little Venice, to reflect the community of Queen's Park spanning the Brent-Westminster borough boundary, and to capture an identifiable area of the Westminster part of the constituency.